DavidMercier/PopIn/doc/getting_started.rst

 * Import your (nano)indentation results (.xls file obtained from MTS software with at least more than 20 indentation tests for statistics), by pressing the button 'Select file'.
 * Select the end segment (if segments exist), in order to set the maximum indentation depth.
-* It is possible to plot the stiffness (raw data) without setting the GUI for Young's modulus calculation.
+* Once the dataset is loaded, run calculations by pressing the green button 'RUN CALCULATIONS and PLOT'.
+* Load-displacement curves and selected cumulative distribution function (cdf) are plotted respectively on the left graphic and the right graphic.
-* A picture of the main window as .png file is created and Weibull data are stored in a .txt file when you press the button 'SAVE'.
+* A picture of the main window as .png file is created and cdf fit results are stored in a .txt file when you press the button 'SAVE'.
 * Results are accessible by typing in the Matlab command window (here for 50 indentation tests) :

 .. code-block:: matlab